 - Why failures in detection significantly increase risk

 Describing the Solution

-- Introducing cyber deception; key benefits, elements and components
+- Introducing cyber deception: key benefits, elements and components

-Offensive Techniques and Controls Evasion
+Offensive Techniques and Evasion of Controls

 - Introducing attack mapping frameworks; Lockheed Martin Cyber Kill Chain, Unified Kill Chain, and MITRE ATT&CK

 Deception Done Right, Deception Components, and Deception Planning

 - Understand what attackers can do if deception is discovered

 - Using MITRE Shield to clarify deception and active defense objectives